ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/transaction.md

 TxOut txOut = new TxOut(twentyOneBtc, scriptPubKey);
 ```

-Every out has an address defined by the transaction ID and index called the **Outpoint**.
+Every **TxOut** is addressed by the ID of the transaction which include it and its index inside it.
+We call such reference an **Outpoint**.

 ![](../assets/OutPoint.png)

-For example, the Outpoint of the out with 13.19683492 BTC in our transaction is (4788c5ef8ffd0463422bcafdfab240f5bf0be690482ceccde79c51cfce209edd, 0).
+For example, the **Outpoint** of the **TxOut** with 13.19683492 BTC in our transaction is (4788c5ef8ffd0463422bcafdfab240f5bf0be690482ceccde79c51cfce209edd, 0).

 ```cs
 OutPoint firstOutPoint = spentCoins.First().Outpoint;